Planar orthogonal polynomials and boundary universality in the random normal matrix model: Preliminaries

 since $H^2$ projects to $\{0\}$.
 It follows that

 as claimed. \end{proof}

 \begin{rem} The Toeplitz kernel equation \eqref{eq-Tkcond1.01} may be viewed as a scalar Riemann-Hilbert problem with jump from the inside $\D$ to the outside $\D_\e$ equal to $\e^{-u}F$.
-Later, we will use the conformal mapping from the complement $\calS_\tau^c$ to the interior, and the interpretation of the Toeplitz kernel equation in that context is as a scalar Riemann-Hilbert problem on the Schottky double of $\calS_\tau^c$. \end{rem}
+Later, we will use the conformal mapping from the complement of the droplet $\calS_\tau^c$ to the exterior disk $\D_\e$, and the interpretation of the Toeplitz kernel equation in that context is as a scalar Riemann-Hilbert problem on the Schottky double of $\calS_\tau^c$. \end{rem}